katya-kalugina/inspect-eval-practice/README.md

 ## Hypothesis

 Based on Kahneman's dual-process theory, LLMs exhibit a systematic bias toward low-effort responses even when tasks explicitly require comprehensive analysis.
-This eval operationalises "cognitive laziness" as a measurable behavioural pattern.
+This eval operationalises "cognitive laziness" as a measurable agorithmic pattern.

 In high-stakes domains such as medicine this pattern constitutes a robustness defect under the EU AI Act Article 9 requirements for accuracy and reliability.